TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 3/Hebrews 3.8.md

 ---

-Harden not your hearts, as in the provocation, Like as in the day of the trial in the wilderness,
+don't harden your hearts, as in the rebellion, like as in the day of the trial in the wilderness,